gotygota/tastebuddy_docs/docs/index.md

 able to obtain reasonably objective data in order to make business decisions, monitor trends or experiment with new processes.

-TasteBuddy is a web application1 for comparative sensory analysis of wines and spirits in both synchronous and asynchronous modes, guaranteeing the anonymity of both tasters and products.
+TasteBuddy is a web application for comparative sensory analysis of wines and spirits in both synchronous and asynchronous modes, guaranteeing the anonymity of both tasters and products.
 As an online tool, it is free from geographical and time constraints, while its anonymity allows users to express their opinions